 There is at least one thing that unifies all freelancers across the globe.
 And it is as plain as day — they work to get paid.
 Getting paid successfully and efficiently is a significant concern for many of them.
 They beg questions: how do you pick the proper payment methods for freelancers among all the available options?
 What's the best payment option for freelancers to get paid online?

 In this article, we'll try to sort things out.

-First of all, let's ensure we're on the same page on the process of payments for freelancers.
+First of all, let's ensure we're on the same page regarding the process of payments for freelancers.
 Typically, the procedure is as follows:

 - you conclude an agreement with your client (through a contract or just a handshake);